Browse by Medical Category

 Dr. Hany Bedair is a fellowship-trained hip and knee replacement orthopaedic surgeon.
 He earned his BS from the University of North Carolina-Chapel Hill where he completed his degree with highest honors while earning many accolades of distinction from the university.
 Dr. Bedair completed his medical education at the Yale University School of Medicine (2002), during which he also completed a prestigious research fellowship at the National Institutes of Health in Bethesda, MD.
 Dr. Bedair finished his residency training at the University of Pittsburgh and fellowship training at Rush University in Chicago, IL.

-Since joining the department of orthopaedic surgery at MGH, Dr. Bedair has been nationally recognized with distinguished awards from the Knee Society and the Hip Society.
+Since joining the Department of Orthopaedic Surgery at Mass General, Dr. Bedair has been nationally recognized with distinguished awards from the Knee Society and the Hip Society.
 He was one of two surgeons representing North America to travel to the United Kingdom for the 2010 Hip Society British Traveling Fellowship.

 Dr. Bedair is interested in both basic science and clinical research aimed at improving outcomes for patients undergoing hip or knee replacement surgery and decreasing recovery time.
 He has recently won awards for his work in improving the diagnosis of infection after knee replacement surgery.